Dan-Burns/ChACRA/ContactAnalysis/README.md

 Tools for identifying energy-sensitive interactions in proteins using contact data from replica exchange molecular dynamics simulations (REMD).
 The energy-sensitive interaction modes (or chacras) are the principal components of a protein's contact frequencies across temperature.
 The chacras can reveal functionally critical residue interactions.

-To start, first generate a set of md trajectories across (an effective) temperature range.
+To start, first generate a set of md trajectories across a temperature range.
 This is most efficiently done using the Hamiltonian REMD method also known as Replica Exchange with Solute Tempering (REST2)[1] .
 The [plumed implementation](https://www.plumed.org/doc-v2.9/user-doc/html/hrex.html) is a good way of going about this.

 Once you have your trajectories, generate your contact data using [getcontacts](https://github.com/getcontacts/getcontacts).
 Many of the functions in ChACRA use pandas dataframes and the naming scheme for the columns is based off of getcontacts' format so it is essentially a requirement to generate your contact data with this package.
 It has the benefit of being very a very rigorous method in that different cutoff distances and angles are used to identify contacts depending on the chemical groups of the residues involved in the contact.